Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 Nine goddesses sit in a den\
 With men drunk, riding cats and Parisians made of dots\
 This house has loyal friends\
-The oldest in the world.
-*Where is this?*
+*Which university museum is this?*

 ### Riddle 4:
 Take me away from Oxbridge\